-Trade receivables and allowance for doubtful debts by the Company amounted to NT\$97,775 thousand and NT\$3,917 thousand as of December 31, 2022, respectively.
-The net amount of account receivables was approximately 9% of total assets and which is significant to the Company.
+Trade receivables and allowance for doubtful debts by the Company and subsidiary amounted to NT\$102,644 thousand and NT\$4,004 thousand as of December 31, 2023 respectively.
+The net amount of account receivables was approximately 5% of total assets and which is significant to the consolidated financial Statements.
 Considering the assessment of allowance for doubtful debts reflected the credit risk of receivable, the appropriateness of provision policy required significant management judgement.
 We determined this as a key audit matter.

-Our audit procedures include, but are not limited to, the following verification procedures: confirming the classification of the customers according to their different type of significant loss, reviewing the procedure of loss allowance assessment, evaluating the accuracy of aging intervals of receivables by verifying the aging schedule with the delivery notes selected in random sampling when we were performing the internal control testing procedure, testing the provision matrix including evaluating the appropriateness of aging intervals of receivables and the accuracy of the basic data by reviewing the original certificates, testing the related statistical information of loss rate based on the roll rate, considering the reasonableness of the forward looking information incorporating the loss rate, evaluating if the forward looking information has affected the loss rate.
-Additionally, reviewing the analytical procedure to assess if there is significant anomaly for account receivables during the subsequent period for customers with material trade receivable balances at the end of the period to evaluate the collectability of receivables.
+Our audit procedures include, but are not limited to, the following verification procedures: confirming the classification of the customers according to their different type of significant loss, reviewing the procedure of loss allowance assessment, evaluating the accuracy of aging intervals of receivables by verifying the aging schedule with the delivery notes selected in random sampling when we were performing the internal control testing procedure, testing the provision matrix including evaluating the appropriateness of aging intervals of receivables and the accuracy of the basic data by reviewing the original certificates, testing the related statistical information of loss rate based on the roll rate, considering the reasonableness of the forward looking information has affected the loss rate.
+Additionally, reviewing the analytical procedure to assess if there is significant anomaly for account receivable turnover movements between the current and past periods.
+Review the collections of trade receivables during the subsequent period for customers with material trade receivable balances at the end of the period to evaluate the collectability of receivables.